Teaching about Prayer

 We need to teach “about” prayer,

--what it is, why we pray, and the power of prayer.
+-what it is, why we pray, what to expect (and not expect), and the power of prayer.

 We need to demonstrate how to pray,